saucelabs/sauce-docs/docs/orchestrate/saucectl-configuration.md

 </table>

 :::note
 Environment variables set with the saucectl `--env` flag will overwrite those specified in the sauce config file.

-The order of precedence is as follows: --env flag > root-level environment variables > suite-level environment variables > default environment variables.
+The order of precedence is as follows:
+1. `--env` flag
+2. root-level environment variables
+3. suite-level environment variables
+4. default environment variables
 :::